A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: Automorphic preliminaries

 Further, we have the global Whittaker period given by

-We call $\phi\in L^2(G(\mathbb{Q})\backslash G(\mathbb{A},\chi)$ an adelic lift of $\varpi\in L^2(X_{\Gamma})$ and write $\phi=\phi_{\varpi}$, if
+We call $\phi\in L^2(Z(\A)G(\mathbb{Q})\backslash G(\mathbb{A}))$ an adelic lift of $\varpi\in L^2(X_{\Gamma})$ and write $\phi=\phi_{\varpi}$, if

 Note that $\phi_{\varpi}$ is necessarily right-$K_{\Gamma}$-invariant.
-For the lattices $\Gamma=\Gamma_{\rm pa}(q)$ the lifting procedure is well defined and the lift of $\varpi\in L^2(X_{\Gamma})$ will always have central character.
-For some details concerning the lifting procedure we refer to \cite{ASc}, where the case of classical Siegel modular forms is explained in detail.
+For the paramodular group $\Gamma_{\rm pa}(q)$ of level $q$ the lifting procedure is well defined.
+For more context we refer to \cite{ASc}, where the case of classical Siegel modular forms is explained in detail.